 Yes.
 We have many foster carers who are single.
 Team Fostering provides a great support package and we'll work with you to consider who in your life is able to offer you further practical and emotional support should you need it.

-Yes, although certain restrictions apply.
-Currently, in the North East, Yorkshire and East Midlands your own children would need to be over 10 years of age, and in Teesside we would require any children living at home, providing you have the space for a fostered child or young person in addition to your own.
+Yes, we do consider applications from foster carers who have children already living at home, providing you have the space for a fostered child or young person in addition to your own.
 However, we advise the need to consider the impact of fostering on your own children and whether they are of an age/understanding to manage the challenges of fostering.
 We do include your own children in our assessment and preparation process and also in all the fun activities Team Fostering provides.
 Our Supervising Social Workers also make sure your own children feel supported as an important part of the fostering household.

 We don’t pay retainers.
 We work hard to ensure there are no significant gaps but, if this were to happen, foster carers are self-employed and would be expected to factor any potential placement gaps into their income management.